 Co-Founder and Artistic Director Emerita

-Margaret earned a Bachelor of Music in Viola Performance as well as a Minor in Violin and Piano from Shenandoah University in Winchester, Virginia where she was a student of violist Doris Lederer (Audubon Quartet).
-Prior to her studies in the United States, she performed with the world-renowned Simon Bolivar Orchestra of Venezuela under Maestro Gustavo Dudamel.
-Additionally, she has worked with several professional chamber ensembles and symphonic orchestras in the United States, and continues to actively teach both children and adults on a variety of string instruments.
+Margaret earned a Bachelor of Music in Viola Performance, with a minor in Violin and Piano, from Shenandoah University in Winchester, Virginia, where she studied with violist Doris Lederer of the Audubon Quartet.
+Prior to her studies in the United States, she performed with the internationally renowned Simón Bolívar Orchestra of Venezuela under the direction of Maestro Gustavo Dudamel.
+She has since collaborated with a variety of professional chamber ensembles and symphonic orchestras in the United States, and remains an active teacher, working with both children and adults on a range of string instruments.

-Continuing the legacy of el Sistema founder, Jose Antonio Abreu, Margaret uses music as a vehicle for social change, traveling locally and internationally to share her passion and vision with others.
+Continuing the legacy of El Sistema founder José Antonio Abreu, Margaret uses music as a vehicle for social change.
+She travels locally and internationally to share her vision and passion, empowering communities through access to high-quality music education.